Most people know a religion and practice it.

 RELIGION \ PHILOSOPHY WILL NOT GIVE YOU A PERSONAL RELATIONSHIP WITH GOD!

-Apostle Paul’s disdain for worldy wisdom
+Apostle Paul’s Disdain for Worldly Wisdom

 The foolishness of human intellect

-- The wisdom of the world is folly: He bluntly states, “the wisdom of this world is foolishness with God” and “He catches the wise in their craftiness” (1 Corinthians 3:19).
+- Worldly Wisdom is Folly: He bluntly states, “For the wisdom of this world is foolishness with God,” and, “He catches the wise in their craftiness” (1 Corinthians 3:19).

-- Ineffective for salvation: Paul asserts that the world, through its own wisdom, “did not know God” and that God chose to save those who believe through “the foolishness of what was preached” (1 Corinthians 1:21).
+- Ineffective for Salvation: Paul asserts that the world, through its own wisdom, “did not know God,” and that God chose to save those who believe through the “foolishness of what was preached” (1 Corinthians 1:21).

-- Christ crucified as foolishness: He recognizes that to the Jews, the cross is a “stumbling block,” and to the Greeks (intellectuals), it is “foolishness”.
+- Christ Crucified as “Foolishness”: Paul recognizes that to those seeking signs (the Jews), the Cross is a “stumbling block,” and to those seeking intellectual sophistication (the Greeks), it is “foolishness.”

-- The power of God in perceived weakness: Paul preaches that this apparent weakness and foolishness is, in fact, “the power of God and the wisdom of God” for those who are being saved.
+- The Power of God in Perceived Weakness: Paul preaches that this apparent weakness and foolishness is, in fact, “the power of God and the wisdom of God” for those who are being saved.

 The source of true wisdom

-Rather than relying on human eloquence or philosophical argumentation, Paul presents true wisdom as a divine revelation available only through the Holy Spirit.
+Rather than relying on human eloquence or philosophical argumentation, Paul presents true wisdom as a Divine revelation available only through the Holy Spirit.

-- Divine revelation, not human reason: Paul declares that he came to the Corinthians not with “lofty speech or wisdom” but to preach Christ crucified, so that their faith would rest not on “the wisdom of men but on the power of God” (1 Corinthians 2:1–5).
+- Divine Revelation, Not Human Reason: Paul declares that he came to the Corinthians not with “lofty speech or wisdom” but to preach Christ Crucified, so that their faith would rest not on “the wisdom of men but on the power of God” (1 Corinthians 2:1–5).

-- The mind of Christ: Through the Spirit, believers are given access to the “mind of Christ,” which allows them to understand divine mysteries that are hidden from worldly intellects.
+- The Mind of Christ: Through the Spirit, believers are given access to the Mind of Christ, which allows them to understand Divine mysteries that are hidden from worldly intellects.

 Although there are many religions in the world today, there is one movement that seeks to join them all together to form the One World Church that will be under the New World Order.
 Most people do not see what they are doing yet.